moses-palmer/pynput/docs/mouse-usage.rst

 To be notified about callback errors, call ``Thread.join`` on the listener instance::

-    from pynput.mouse import Button, Listener
+    from pynput import mouse

     class MyException(Exception): pass

     def on_click(x, y, button, pressed):
-        if button == Button.left:
+        if button == mouse.Button.left:
             raise MyException(button)

     # Collect events until released
-    with Listener(
+    with mouse.Listener(
             on_click=on_click) as listener:
         try:
             listener.join()